 The Tursaansydän described here, then, is a symbol of Satan's cunning deception.

-For a long time, especially in Northern Europe, the symbol has been considered a Good Luck charm, although we are unaware of any case where good luck has actually been proven to be from this symbol.
-Nevertheless, Tursaansydän still appears on stalls selling such trinkets, and people buy them, thinking they will have good fortune.
+For a long time, especially in Northern Europe, the symbol has been considered a Good Luck charm.
+The Tursaansydän still appears on stalls selling such trinkets, and people buy them, thinking they will have good fortune.
 And so the deception continues.